ccbautista/ccbautista.github.io/README.md

     About Me
 </h3>
 <p>
-    I am a Professor in the Department of Accounting and Finance at the Virata School of Business, University of the Philippines Diliman.
+    I am a Professor in the Department of Accounting and Finance at the <a href="http://vsb.upd.edu.ph">Virata School of Business</a>, University of the Philippines Diliman.
 My research interests are in macroeconomics, finance, industrial organization and international economics.
 </p>
 <h3>